 The first acupuncture session feels more intense than future treatments as certain energy points are activated for the first time and the pain reduces in intensity over time.
 Acupuncture releases endorphins into the body, which trigger positive, euphoric feelings, conveying feelings of peace and happiness.
 If the endorphins are released by acupuncture, pain sensations can be suppressed and bring much-needed relief.
 The pain and tingling sensation often causes a good feeling, and the positive effects of acupuncture gives the patient a pleasant and satisfying feeling.

 Where Can I Get Treatment?

-At Natural Care Chiropractic, Our Chiropractors Dr. Freund and Dr. Gopal has an in-depth knowledge and understanding of acupuncture, the diseases and symptoms it treats, as well as how and why it works.
+At Natural Care Chiropractic, Our Chiropractor Dr. Gopal has an in-depth knowledge and understanding of acupuncture, the diseases and symptoms it treats, as well as how and why it works.
 At our clinic, we also discuss the safety and the importance of choosing the right physician to ensure you get the best possible treatment and provider available.